Faces of the Grand Strand

 Located 35 miles northwest of Myrtle Beach, Loris’ claim-to-fame is its annual Loris Bog-Off, a festival and chicken bog cooking contest that draws huge crowds each October.
 A local specialty, chicken bog is made with chicken, rice, sausage, and assorted seasonings.

 Nicknamed The Black Pearl, the Town of Atlantic Beach was formed mostly of Gullah/Geechee people, descendants of slaves who lived for 300 years on the Sea Islands stretching from Wilmington, North Carolina, to Jacksonville, Florida.
-Today, Atlantic Beach is a revitalized community rich in heritage with several festivals and cultural events – like the Gullah/Geechee Festival -- taking place each year.
+Today, Atlantic Beach residents are working to restore their rich history and revitalize their pristine stretch of beach.

 Surfside Beach, located on the South Strand, proudly calls itself “the family beach.”
 Along its lovely beachfront, visitors will find beach houses, hotels, condominiums, and a popular fishing pier.